Brief Biographies from the Jackson/Van Buren Era (C):

 DE.
 Yale class of 1815.

 Educator, and author of History

 Cleaveland, Parker 1780 -

-Wrote the first American book on mineralogy, Elementary Treatise on
+and wrote the first American book on mineralogy, Elementary Treatise

 Clemens, Samuel Langhorne